Dana94/2019-website/blog/2019-08-17-git-commands-i-currently-use.md

 ## Set Up Remote Tracking

-Remote tracking can be used for connecting your repo to the remote one in GitHub, or for updating a forked repo (copy another user’s repo).
+Remote tracking can be used for connecting your repo to the remote one in GitHub, or for updating a forked repo (copy of another user’s repo).

 `git remote`